constbeecoding/constbeecoding/README.md

 Trying to cast some Web Spells.
 An asipiring Web Developer, UI/UX Designer and a lifelong learner.
 Experienced in working with International Teams, and supporting teams.
 I would love to help Non-Profits with online presence and WCAG accessibility.

 I'm studying: Front End (HTML, CSS, Javascript, Sass, UI/UX Design, Using APIs, CMS, React) and hope to help Non-Profits with tech.
-Bachelors in Japanese Language and TESOL, Web Development Student at Treehouse Tech
+Bachelors in Japanese Language and TESOL, Self-Taught Web Dev.

 # Find me on the Web!
 [LinkedIn](https://www.linkedin.com/in/constbeecoding/)